gambitproject/gambit/doc/pyapi.rst

 Building an extensive game
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The function :func:`new_tree` creates a new, trivial extensive game,
+The function :func:`gambit.new_tree` creates a new, trivial extensive game,
 with no players, and only a root node::

   $ gambit-shell